Data-Dr-hub/Twitter-Analysis-Project/README.md

 - #NG30DAYSOFLEARNING with 383 mentions,
 - #30DAYSOFLEARNING with 263 mentions.
 ![](images/word.png)
-and the most mentioned handle is ofcourse **@TheOyinbooke** who has been mentioned 227 times over the first two months of commencing the learning journey.
+and the most mentioned handle is ofcourse **@TheOyinbooke** who has been mentioned 227 times over the first two months of commencement the learning journey.

 ![](images/table.png)

-This page also depicts a table of Users by tweet which has been embedded with their corresponding URL for easy and direct navigation to the original tweet in order to see what was really discussed by the user.
+This page also depicts a table of Users by tweet which has been embedded with their corresponding URL for easy and direct navigation to the original tweet in order to see what was really discussed by the user and interact with other comments.

 ## Conclusion & Recommendations
 ![](images/30days.jpg)